fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 ```

 Step 4: Include the theme file

+This step is optional, the chart will render with the default theme even if the theme file is not included.

 To include `Fusion` theme, add the following &lt;script&gt; tag to your html file: